 For years, sports technology has reshaped the sports field.
-Inventions like electronic scoreboards, post-match video analysis, and computerization of statistics have all played a role in shaping how we watch sport, and how we train for it.
+Inventions like electronic scoreboards, post-match video analysis, computerization of statistics, and the integration of new tech-driven media channels in sports sponsorships and promotions, have all played a role in shaping how we watch sport, and how we train for it.
 However, until now, technology has had almost no role in shaping the sports that we actually play.

 Covid-19 started to change all that.
 Very quickly, we found ourselves locked away and isolated in our own homes.
 Video games naturally became a popular go-to entertainment source.
 And, naturally, eSports—which was already experiencing solid growth prior to Covid—was the word in everyone’s mouth.
 It seemed like sports technology had finally conquered its final frontier.

 From the Bedroom to the Arena: eSports Grows Up

 While it took Covid to turn eSports into the giant buzz that it became, the idea of playing computer games competitively is something younger generations have been doing for decades.
 Indeed, the word eSport itself was first officially recognized by the International Olympic Committee (IOC) right back in the year 2000 — the same time when chess gained recognition as a sport.

 But while eSport had gained recognition as a sport by the IOC, its existence continued more or less untouched by the announcement.
 It would remain mostly as a leisure activity enjoyed by teenagers and young adults in the comfort of their bedrooms and lounge rooms until many years later when it grew into the arena-scale spectacles we began to witness at the end of the last decade.